CHRISZOG10/usa-stores/README.md

 # Project USA Stores!!!
 ✌🏻💯

-A complete data analysis and visualization project simulating the sales performance of a U.S.-based retail chain.
+A complete data analysis and visualization project simulating the sales performance of a U.S.A.
 This project utilizes real-world sales data enriched with geographical context to provide actionable business insights.

 ---